-For SYNC I/O to resolve to house sync:
+To have the SYNC I/O resolve to house sync:

 ■ Connect the house video reference/black burst signal to the Video Ref In port on the SYNC I/O.

 The Video Ref ports are a non-terminated loopthrough connection.
 If the Video Ref Out port is not used, then you must terminate it using the included 75-ohm BNC terminator.